To receive occasional news and updates about this program, please Click Here.

 SHAKESPEARE & CO/HUDSON VALLEY SHAKESPEARE FESTIVAL TRACK

-May 28th-Sept 3rd: travel to Shakespeare & Company in Lenox, MA.
+May-Sept: travel to Shakespeare & Company in Lenox, MA.
 (Travel to/from, and housing at S&Co, will be provided.)
-The recipient will assist on MACBETH directed by Melia Bensussen.
+The recipient will assist on a production at Shakespeare & Company.
 In July, the recipient will move to the Hudson Valley Shakespeare Festival in Cold Spring, NY (again travel and housing provided).
-There they will assist director Seth Bockley on RIP VAN WINKLE, and Zachary Fine on THE SEA MAID'S MUSIC.
-The recipient will also direct a reading of a play selected by staff as part of the HVSF2 reading series.
+There they will assist on a production TBD The recipient will also direct a reading of a play selected by staff as part of the HVSF2 reading series.

 The Hudson Valley Shakespeare Company’s theater tent on the grounds of Boscobel House and Gardens on the bank of the Hudson.
 The backdrop to the productions is the magnificent Hudson Highlands.
 The theater seats 540 in a three sided horseshoe arrangement.
 The tent allows performances in all weathers.